 The Import Key section allows you to import clear text keys on KeySecures.
 Asymmetric keys must be imported in PEM-encoded ASN.1 DER-encoded PKCS #1 format, and both the public and private keys must be imported.
-Symmetric keys must be in Base 16 format, and in the case of DES keys, parity bits must be properly set.
+Symmetric keys must be in Base 16 format.